Deyal

-Deyal (Bengali: দেয়াল, Translation: Wall) is a 2013 political/historical novel by Bangladeshi writer Humayun Ahmed, based on the socio-political crisis in the aftermath of the war of independence of Bangladesh.
+Deyal (Bengali: দেয়াল, Translation: Wall) is a 2015 political/historical novel by Bangladeshi writer Humayun Ahmed, based on the socio-political crisis in the aftermath of the war of independence of Bangladesh.
 It was the last novel of the writer and was published one year after his death.
 The publication of the book was delayed by a High Court verdict.

 Background

 In the midst of 2011, Ahmed started writing the book and after writing the first five chapters, these parts were published in Anyadin magazine.
 After a long period, while he was in treatment of cancer in United States, he again started writing the novel, but he died before completing the last part of the work.
-The novel was written according to several well-known historical literatures following the events after liberation war, including Bangladesh: A Legacy of Blood by Anthony Mascarenhas.
+The novel was written according to several well-known historical literatures following the events after the Liberation war, including Bangladesh: A Legacy of Blood by Anthony Mascarenhas.